 At the conclusion of a passing defense, the committee will sign the "Dissertation Approval Form" and submit it to the KSN Chair of Graduate Education and then to the KSN Dean for signatures.
-The student will then meet with the Graduate Specialist to review requirements for completing the submission process for binding through the Dulaney-Browne Library and electronic publication.
+The student will follow the instructions provided by course faculty and the Graduate for submission to the Dulaney-Browne Library and ProQuest for electronic publication.
 This should occur at least three weeks prior to the end of the semester during which the student wishes to graduate.
-One copy of the bound dissertation plus any additional personal copies ordered will be returned to the student.